openstack/ironic/doc/source/cli/ironic-dbsync.rst

 * 0 (success) after migrations are finished or there are no data to migrate

-* 127 (error) if max-count is not a positive value
+* 127 (error) if max-count is not a positive value or an option is invalid

 * 2 (error) if the database is not compatible with this release.
 This command needs to be run using the previous release of ironic, before upgrading and